pedrojrv/ML_Nuclear_Data/EXFOR/README.md

 ## Extracting new C4 Files

 A version of the EXFOR files are included in the repository.
-If you want to process a new EXFOR dataset you can download the latest .c4 files from the <a src="https://www-nds.iaea.org/x4toc4-master/?C=M;O=D">IAEA website</a>.
+If you want to process a new EXFOR dataset you can download the latest .c4 files from the <a src="https://www-nds.iaea.org/x4toc4-master/?C=M;O=D">IAEA website</a> but I will do my best to keep the repository updated.

 First, unzip the downloaded file.
 The process will result in four main files: `C4-YYYY-MM-DD.xc4`, `C4-YYYY-MM-DD.xc4.readme`, `C4-YYYY-MM-DD.xc4.tbl` and `EXFOR14A.DAT`.
 The `.xc4` files need to be converted to `.c4` files.
 Fortunatly, `EMPIRE` contains a script to do just that.
 For convenience, the `parseC4.py` script is included in this repository.
 Run the script while in the same directory where the `C4-YYYY-MM-DD.xc4` file is stored.
+NOTE: The script is written in Python 2.
+It won't work in environments with Python 3.

 ```python
 python parseC4.py C4-YYYY-MM-DD.xc4